-HISAs are great savings tools for long-term and short-term savings goals, with many of the best high-interest savings accounts in Canada offering interest rates over 2% on deposits.
+HISAs are also excellent savings tools for long-term and short-term savings goals; many of the best high-interest savings accounts in Canada currently offer excellent interest rates, often over 2%.

 |Want to see how your savings account compares to the rest?||Compare Best Savings Accounts|